danielmayost/getwave/README.md

 ```
 - `--station 1` selects station 1 (kol-hay).
 - `--program 222` chooses program number 222.
-- `--broadcasts "2-5,8"` selects a range of broadcasts from 2 to 5, as well as broadcast 8.
+- `--broadcasts "2-5,8"` selects a range of broadcasts from 2 to 5, as well as 8.
 - `--yes` skips the confirmation prompt.
 - `--output "./dist"` specifies the 'dist' folder for output files.
 - `-pr 3` indicates that up to 3 files can be downloaded simultaneously.